► Why Jagmeet Singh Doesn't Mind If You Talk About What He Looks Like

 A day after launching his NDP leadership bid, Jagmeet Singh was making the rounds in Ottawa.

-If he wins the race, Singh would be the first non-Caucasian to lead a major federal party.
+If he wins the race, Singh would be the first non-white person to lead a major federal party.
 The Ontario MPP acknowledged on Tuesday that he knows there is much focus on his racial background, but he hopes that people move beyond that:

 Singh had dropped by HuffPost Canada's office to chat with Ottawa bureau chief Althia Raj.